 Gardiners Reserve, Burwood

-This leafy bushland area behind the Deakin University Burwood campus has open grassy spaces, walking paths, and a creek to splash about in.
-It’s not fenced, but it does have wide lawns, shady gum trees, and a trail option to extend your outing along Gardiners Creek.
-Dog-friendly cafe Dosage is close by.
+This bushland area is located behind the Deakin University Burwood campus, and it features open grassy areas, walking paths, and a creek for playing in.
+It does not have fences, but it does have expansive lawns, trees that provide shade, and a trail option that allows you to extend your walk along Gardiners Creek.
+Dosage, a cafe that welcomes dogs, is not far away.

 Egan Reserve, Thornbury